srijrao/last-opened/README.md

 - **Performance Optimization:** The plugin only makes changes to notes when they are opened or closed, reducing unnecessary processing and improving performance.
 - **Configurable Keys:** Users can change which YAML keys the plugin looks for and manages, but the default set matches the initial configuration.
     - `date_last_opened` and `date_last_closed` as defaults.
-- **Configurable Time Formats** Users can define the time format used in the timestamp.
-UTC, local with UTC offset, one timezone in particular, different moment.js formats, etc.
+- **Configurable Time Formats** Users can choose from preset time formats: ISO 8601 with local offset or UTC.
     - ISO 8601 Format with local offset as default in Obsidian

 ### Future Plans